apache/ctakes/README.md

 <br>

 ## Supported Environments
-1. **Java 1.8** is required to run cTAKES.
+1. **Java 1.8** is required to run cTAKES versions 5.x and older.
+Versions 6+ require java 17.
 Run this command to check your Java version:
 ```
 $ java -version
 ```